saaste/cloudflare-waf-rules/README.md

-# cloudflare-waf-rules
+# Cloudflare WAF Rules
-Expressions to be used in Cloudflare WAF rules
+Expressions to be used in Cloudflare WAF rules.